 The Bodhisatta was once a student.
 He studied with a master in Taxila, and when his education was done he traveled around seeking alms to pay his teacher.
 Gold was in very short supply because the king had taken most of it for himself, but eventually the Bodhisatta honorably obtained a few ounces and went to see his teacher.
 While crossing the Ganges River, the Bodhisatta’s boat swayed to and fro and he dropped his gold in the water.

 The Bodhisatta finally broke his silence and told the king he had not spoken because there was no point in discussing his sorrow with someone who could not relieve it; then he explained his plight.
-Hearing what the Bodhisatta had done, the king gave him twice as much gold as he’d lost.
-The Bodhisatta went to pay his teacher’s fee.
+Hearing what the Bodhisatta had done, the king gave him twice as much gold as he’d lost and the Bodhisatta went to pay his teacher’s fee.
 And from then on the king was generous giving alms and ruled in righteousness.

 In the Lifetime of the Buddha

 One time the Buddha heard some of his disciples discussing his resourcefulness in teaching lessons to people.
-The Buddha told them that not only now, he was wise and clever in the past too and told them this story as an example.
+The Buddha said that he was also wise and clever in the past and told them this story as an example.

 The king and the Bodhisatta’s teacher were earlier births of Ananda and Sariputta, two of the Buddha’s top disciples.